 What makes a house a home?
 For Innisfil residents and farmers, the future means the Orbit, a plan that will transform the quaint town into a mixed-use community that will accommodate up to 40 million square feet of newly constructed space and a partnership with publicly subsidized Uber to give residents access to whatever they need .

-Episode 3 – Accelerating the curve
+Episode 3 – Accelerating out of the curve

 Creating a one-of-a-kind hackathon isn’t easy.
 Therefore it’s no surprise that the DMZ, the world’s number one university-based accelerator, is working with the town to attract talent from around the world, give small businesses more opportunities and help local entrepreneurs the chance to succeed.